 I could comfortably fit 4 churro donuts in my air fryer basket, but it may differ for you depending on the size of your air fryer.

-Air fry at 350 degrees for 6 minutes.
-At the 3 minute mark (halfway) carefully flip the churro donuts over.
+Air fry at 350 degrees for 5 minutes.
+Carefully flip the donuts (using tongs) halfway through.

 When they’re finished, they’re going to look very dark and almost burnt.
 That’s okay!
 Just like my Healthier Cinnamon Crunch Bagels, even though they may look burnt, it’s just the melted cinnamon & sugar together.

 It won’t taste burnt at all, I promise.